Bryley/neoai.nvim/README.md

 - `api_key.env`: The environment variable containing the OpenAI API key.
 The default value is "OPENAI_API_KEY".
 - `api_key.value`: The OpenAI API key, which takes precedence over `api_key .env`.
 - `api_key.get`: A function that retrieves the OpenAI API key.
 For an example implementation, refer to the [Setup](#Setup) section.
 It has the higher precedence.

+### Spark Options:
+- `random_threshold` Kernel sampling threshold.
+Used to determine the randomness of the outcome, the higher the value, the stronger the randomness, that is, the higher the probability of different answers to the same question
+- `max_tokens` The maximum length of tokens answered by the model
+- `version` The model version, `v1` or `v2`
+- `api_key.appid_env` The environment variable containing the Spark appid.
+The default value is "SPARK_APPID".
+- `api_key.secret_env` The environment variable containing the Spark secret key.
+The default value is "SPARK_SECRET".
+- `api_key.apikey_env` The environment variable containing the Spark api key.
+The default value is "SPARK_APIKEY".
+- `api_key.appid` App appid, obtained from an app created in the Open Platform console
+- `api_key.secret` App secret key, btained from an app created in the Open Platform console
+- `api_key.apikey` App api key, btained from an app created in the Open Platform console
+- `api_key.get` A function that retrieves the Spark API key.
+For an example implementation, refer to the [Setup](#Setup) section.
+It has the higher precedence.

 ### Mappings
  - `mappings`: A table containing the following actions that can be keys: